16 Best Fish for 2.5 Gallon Tanks

 Things We Liked

-- Has a square profile
+- Has a semi circular profile

 - Impact-resistant plastic

-- Comes with a filter
+- Comes complete with internal filtration

 - Includes a timer